 Properties-Properties held for investment, other than those accounted for under the financing method, are carried at cost less accumulated depreciation unless declines in the values of the properties are considered other than temporary, at which time the property is written down to net realizable value.
 A property is classified as held for sale at the time management determines that the criteria in SFAS 144 have been met.
 Properties held for sale are carried at the lower of cost or net realizable value.
 Such properties are no longer depreciated and their operations are included in discontinued operations.
-As a result of the reclassification of certain real estate to properties held for sale during the years ended December 31, 2004 and 2003, income and expenses of such properties are reclassified to discontinued operations for all prior periods.
+As a result of the reclassification of certain real estate to properties held for sale during the three months ended March 31, 2005, income and expenses of such properties are reclassified to discontinued operations for all prior periods.
+If management determines that a property classified as held for sale no longer meets the criteria in SFAS 144, the property is reclassified as held for use.